-Your brokerage firm is furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
-Before trading stocks in a margin account, you should carefully review the margin agreement provided by your firm.
-Consult your firm regarding any questions or concerns you may have with your margin accounts.
+We are furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
+Before trading stocks in a margin account, you should carefully review the margin agreement provided by your broker.
+Contact us at firstname.lastname@example.org regarding any questions or concerns you may have with your margin accounts.

-When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from your brokerage firm.
-If you choose to borrow funds from your firm, you will open a margin account with the firm.
+When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from our clearing firm, Apex Clearing Corporation (“Apex”).
+If you choose to borrow funds from Apex, you will open a margin account.
 The securities purchased are the firm’s collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, the firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with the member, in order to maintain the required equity in the account.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan, and as a result, we or Apex can take action, such as issue a margin call and/or sell securities in your account, in order to maintain the required equity in the account.

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following:

 The following Disclosure of Credit Terms and Policies is required by the Securities and Exchange Commission and is part of your Customer Account Agreement.
 It describes the terms under which Apex extends credit and charges interest and how your obligations are secured by property in your Account.